 Conclusion and Recommendations

-So right now you have everything to detect the problem and understand the reason why it occurred.
+So now you have everything to detect the problem and understand why it occurred.
 After that, you can decide on how to solve the issue with the detected bottleneck.
 You can either update your code or change environment configurations.

-It is a good idea to run the test again after you fix the root cause, just to check if the problem was solved.
+It is a good idea to rerun the test after fixing the root cause, just to check if the problem was solved.

 Hope that will help.